 How it's helping

-Heat pumps are a more sustainable alternative for heating and cooling than traditional HVAC or boiler systems.
-That's because they do not rely on dirty fuel sources to operate.
-Instead, heat pumps collect heat from the air, water, or ground outside your home and concentrate it for use inside, according to the Department of Energy.
-The system also cools via a process similar to an air conditioner or refrigerator, per National Grid.
+Heat pumps are a more energy-efficient alternative for heating and cooling than traditional HVAC or boiler systems.
+Instead of producing warm or cold air, heat pumps collect it from the air, water, or ground outside your home and concentrate it for use inside, according to the Department of Energy.

 Heat pumps are less polluting, more energy-efficient, safer, and more economical than other heating and cooling options.
 According to Carbon Switch, heat pumps can save homeowners between $100 and $1,000 annually on energy bills, depending on home location and size.